 All staff should be prepared to identify children who may benefit from early help.
-Early help means providing support as soon as a problem emerges at any point in a child's life.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 In the first instance staff should discuss early help requirements with the DSL.
 Staff may be required to support other agencies and professionals in an early help assessment.